 Overview

 This section includes the volume reduction, by combustion, of domestic and commercial refuse (often referred to as ‘municipal solid waste’ (MSW)).
-Principally, this section includes the emissions from chimneys and duct work because of the availability of measurement data.
+Principally, this section includes the emissions from chimneys and duct work .

 Care must be taken to prevent double counting of emissions reported here and in the relevant combustion chapter in the relevant source category in 1.A.
 All the activities and emission factors with regard to the incineration of waste are explained in the waste incineration chapters.
-If there is heat recovery in the incineration process, it is good practice to report the emissions in the relevant combustion sector in 1.A.
+If there is heat recovery in the incineration process, regardless of energy efficiency, it is good practice to report the emissions in the relevant combustion sector in 1.A.
 If no heat recovery is applied, it is good practice to report the emissions under the appropriate waste incineration sector.

 The emissions of compounds such as volatile organic compounds (VOCs), sulphur dioxide, hydrogen chloride and particulate matter (PM) from waste incineration are unlikely to contribute significantly to total emissions.
 However, waste incinerators have been a major source of emissions of polychlorinated dibenzo-dioxins and polychlorinated dibenzo-furans PCDD/Fs, other persistent organic pollutants (POPs) and some heavy metals such as cadmium and mercury (Leech, 1993).
 MSW incinerators in many countries now apply extensive abatement techniques and comply with emission limits, and in these cases the contribution of MSW incinerators to total emissions of PCDD/Fs and heavy metals has greatly decreased.